OpenNHM/Deadwood_PRA/README.md

 # Deadwood_PRA: Decision support tool for assessing the protective effect of lying deadwood against snow avalanche release
 This script computes avalanche release membership and assesses the protective effect of lying deadwood dominated forest areas against snow avalanche release.
 It is designed for disturbed mountain forests where lying deadwood strongly influences surface roughness and therefore the likelihood of avalanche release.
 The workflow combines terrain information, deadwood structure, and canopy coverage to derive spatially explicit fuzzy membership maps.

+For testing the code, we provide following datasets:

 - Test raw data (point clouds): [Zenodo Dataset](https://doi.org/10.5281/zenodo.19485391)
 - Results (default settings): [Zenodo Results](https://doi.org/10.5281/zenodo.19734443)

+Due to data restrictions we cannot provide the required reference DTM.
-We therefore refer to the official local data provider.
+Users are referred to the official regional data provider.

-For the study area Kals am Großglockner, the data can be accessed here:
+For the study area Kals am Großglockner, the data can be downloaded here:
 [TIRIS data portal](https://www.tirol.gv.at/sicherheit/geoinformation/geodaten-tiris/laserscandaten/)

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]